Is AIG home insurance right for you?

-Optional extra features:
+Optional extra features

-- Personalised home rebuilding upgrades – this means you are guaranteed rebuilding cover in the same location to match your home’s prior quality.
+This means you are guaranteed rebuilding cover in the same location to match your home’s prior quality.
 You are also provided with ‘green rebuilding’ which means they will cover environmentally friendly materials when rebuilding your home.

-- Personalised property protection – this means you are protected for valuable articles such as jewellery, fin art, antiques and collections.
+This means you are protected for valuable articles such as jewellery, fin art, antiques and collections.
 You are also covered for breakdown of equipment so you are saved the hassle of repairing mechanical and electrical equipment within your home.

-- Personalised liability coverage upgrades - excess liability insurance beyond the limits of your standard insurance policy.
+This gives you excess liability insurance beyond the limits of your standard insurance policy.

 What type of home insurance cover do you need?